• Skip to primary navigation

 • Eggnog: Warmed to room temperature.

-How do you make eggnog snickerdoodles? (+ tips)
+How to make eggnog snickerdoodles (+ tips)

 The first step is to prepare the dough as it will need to chill prior to forming and baking the cookies.
 In a medium bowl, whisk together the flour, baking soda, cream of tartar, cinnamon, nutmeg, and salt.
 Set aside.